2019 St. Louis Fall Festivals & Events Guide

 Pack a picnic, grab a blanket and enjoy St. Louis Symphony’s FREE concert in Forest Park at 7pm.
 The St. Louis Symphony Orchestra performs classical favorites at the base of Art Hill, closing with an impressive firework display.
 Invite your family and friends to join us for one of St. Louis’ favorite musical events of the year!

 The best restaurants in town will be showing off their finest dishes at the Taste of St. Louis.
 The three day event features food, art, music, cooking demonstrations and more.
-The Taste of St. Louis will be held at the Chesterfield Amphitheater.
-Admission is free.
+The Taste of St. Louis returns to downtown St. Louis at Soldier’s Memorial Park.

-The South Grand Business District will be hosting their fifth annual Fall Festival on September 15.
+The South Grand Business District will be hosting their sixth annual Fall Festival on September 21.
 With shopping, live music and family activities, Fall Fest on South Grand Blvd is a can’t-miss event for all ages – and its free.

 Non-stop jazz and blues music from two stages showcasing St. Louis’ most talented performers plus food and drink from area restaurants.
 There will also be street entertainers with face-painting, juggling and balloons.